PRE AND POST-OP INSTRUCTIONS

 will listen to your child’s heart and lungs to ensure they are clear and that your child is healthy for the procedure.
 Please note: If your child becomes ill with a chest cold, cough or fever before the appointment, please inform the anesthesiologist.

 It may be best to reschedule the procedure.
 Your child’s health and safety are our top priority.

-to recover from the anesthesia.
+from the anesthesia.
 You may notice red marks on their skin from medical tape or the anesthesia mask.
 These markings are temporary.
 There may be small amounts of blood in the mouth from the dental procedure.
-Most children feel tired, weak,
+Most children feel tired, weak, and

 and have you sign a discharge form.
 The discharge form includes the specific aftercare/homecare instructions that are discussed.